vczh-libraries/GacJS/README.md

 Running test pages is very simple, just follow the steps:
 * Clone this repo to your disk.
 * Create a web site on the cloned folder using IIS.
-* Launch http://127.0.0.1:<port> according to your configuration.
+* Launch http://127.0.0.1:< port > according to your configuration.

 ### Content